What Is Safety Assurance Process in Aviation SMS

 - Have all departments been reviewed for silos?

-- Has a high-level safety meeting been held and/or newsletter been created to communicate the most important safety information from the past year?
+- Has a high-level safety meeting been held and/or a newsletter been created to communicate the most important safety information from the past year?